Nursing Assistant

 Course/Program Delivery Model

 The Hybrid Program at our Jordan Campus is offered in a Competency Based Education format.
-This allows students at the Jordan campus to accelerate and complete the program as soon as competency is demonstrated.
+This allows students at the Jordan campus to complete the program as soon as competency is demonstrated.
 Students are expected to invest a minimum of 8 hours per week on coursework to demonstrate adequate progress.
-4 of those hours must be in person in the lab.
+4 of those hours must be in-person in the lab.

-The Course at the West Valley campus is cohort-based and delivered in a lecture-based format and will take 16 weeks.
+The Program at our West Valley Center is cohort-based and delivered in a traditional lecture-based format and will take 16 weeks, meeting daily for a few hours per day, Monday - Thursday with Friday as an open lab for practice.

-Both locations will result in a letter grade and 3 Semester Credits on your SLCC transcript.
+All locations result in a letter grade and 3 Semester Credits on your SLCC transcript.

 Students receiving Federal Financial Aid or VA funding please contact your academic advisor for specific information regarding eligibility.